INTERVIEW-Polish President says banks should bear responsibility for Swiss franc loans

 Those loans have become much more expensive to service since the Swiss National Bank scrapped its cap on the franc's exchange rate in January, sending the franc soaring against its peers.

+Duda, who as president is not affiliated to a party but was previously a member of Law and Justice (PiS), the largest opposition party, campaigned in May's presidential election for the mortgages to be converted into zlotys at the rate that was in force at the time the loan was taken out.

-Duda, speaking to Reuters in the 17th century presidential palace in the heart of Warsaw, said solving the issue of Swiss franc mortgages "should not be Polish taxpayers' problem".
+Speaking to Reuters in the 17th century presidential palace in the heart of Warsaw, Duda, who was sworn in on Aug.
+6, said solving the issue of Swiss franc mortgages "should not be Polish taxpayers' problem".

 "Of course the state can support this process, for example through legislative activity, but still the responsibility lies with banks, because it was they who benefited from those loans," Duda said in an interview conducted on Friday and authorised for release on Monday.